michaelknigge/ipdsbox/README.md

 # PPD/PPR protocol
 LAN attached IPDS printers are using an special protocol named *"PPD/PPR"* (Page Printer Daemon / Page Printer Requester).
 This protocol encapsulates the native IPDS data stream for printers that are attached by TCP/IP (and not SNA).

 The specification of this protocol is (sadly) not publicy available.
 The specification is licenced by [Ricoh](https://www.ricoh-usa.com/) to all members of the [AFP Consortium](http://afpcinc.org/).
-As the author is no member, the implementation of the PPD/PPR protocol in ipdsbox is based on tracing and inspecting the data stream (between a z/OS Host and an IPDS enabled printer).
+As the developer of ipdsbox is no member, the implementation of the PPD/PPR protocol in ipdsbox is based on tracing and inspecting the data stream (between a z/OS Host and an IPDS enabled printer).

 **Beware: Because of that it is likely that the behaviour of ipdsbox is not correct in all cases.**